 Place your Valentine Tree on your child’s table as a reminder of their blessings.

-6. Valentine Memory Game: Print double copies of your family members on a cardstock and cut them in the same size to make picture cards.
+Print double copies of your family members on a cardstock and cut them in the same size to make picture cards.
 Keep these picture cards face down to play Valentine Memory game.
+Or instead print our super cute Valentine Memory cards and let the fun begin!

 Use the tiles of the classic game to structure a STEM inspired Engineering challenge for your kids.
 Ask them to make heart using the tiles.
 As simple as it sounds, it is quite a challenge for young children to make heart from rectangular tiles.
 Take the challenge notch higher by making a standing heart and trying domino effect.